kaybinwang/homelab-blog/content/nodes/operating-system/installing-raspberry-pi-os.md

 unnecessary bloat like a GUI.

 {{< hint info >}}
-**Note**
+**Note:**
 We technically could get away with using a 32-bit architecture since each node only has access to 4GB of RAM.
-However, there's usually much better software support for 64-bit architecture when it comes to servers (e.g. `arm64`).
+However, there's usually much better server software support for 64-bit architecture (e.g. `arm64`).
 {{< /hint >}}

 ### Update System